jquindiagan/surfs_up/README.md

 ### Additional queries

 1. An additional query performed was to filter the June and December data sets to a single year.
-The most recent and complet data set was analyzed, which was the year 2016.
+The most recent and complete data set was analyzed, which was the year 2016.

 Below is a summary of temperatures for June (left) and December (right).